Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 (Quality vs Quantity)
 I for instance, hardly see anyone with passion for technology, one needs that natural curiosity and the thirst for knowledge, which is absent in most.

+We need to encourage curiosity.
+We as a human race have achieved this much because of our curiosity

 PS: I was invited to give a guest lecture to 2nd year students of a polytechnic college a few days ago, it felt good to interact with these people
     and that I was able to make these people curious about technology!